YuliWanghust/CTA_repairment/README.md

 Submitted to [MICCAI'24] Car-Dcros: Enhancing Cardiovascular Artery Segmentation through Disconnected Repairment and Open Curve Snake: A dataset and benchmark

-## Abstract

-The segmentation of cardiovascular arteries in 3D medical images holds significant promise for assessing vascular health.
-Despite advancements in existing algorithms, persistent challenges persist, particularly in accurately segmenting smaller vascular structures and those affected by plaque, where the arteries can appear disconnected.
-To solve these challenges, we present a novel post-processing approach that harnesses a data-driven method to rectify disconnected cardiovascular artery structures.
-First, we generate synthetic dataset to mimic disconnected cardiovascular structure.
-Then, our approach redefines the problem as a keypoints detection task, wherein a neural network is trained to predict key points capable of bridging disconnected components.
-Additionally, we employ an open curve active contour model to seamlessly connect disconnected points while optimizing for smoothness and intensity fitness.
-Finally, our pipeline is deployed on a real institutional dataset to demonstrate generalization and clinical utility of our approach.

 ## Key contributions

 - ****Introducing Car-Dcros****, a novel pipeline designed to reframe CTA segmentation by incorporating disconnected component repairment and smoothness optimization.